 Because it enhances the body’s natural healing processes CST is increasingly used as a preventive health measure.
 It has the ability to sustain a healthy immune system and bolster resistance to disease.
 It also promotes relaxation by calming the autonomic nervous system, the high-alert system that controls the fight/flight response.
 Good health can be compromised by external factors, but also by hormones and chemicals released naturally by the body while coping with ‘dis-ease’ and the stresses and strains of life.
 CST improves inner health and gives a sense of well-being.”
 Source: iacst.ie

-As a summary, I can say that the craniosacral therapy works with the delicate tissues of the nervous system (brain, spinal cord, nerve fibers, for example).
-During a treatment the whole health of a person is addressed: his/her whole system is evaluated and participates in the process, including the soft tissues, membranes, down from muscular to bone level.
+As a summary, I can say that craniosacral therapy works with the delicate tissues of the nervous system (brain, spinal cord, nerve fibers, for example).
+During treatment the whole health of a person is addressed: his/her whole system is evaluated and participates in the process, including the soft tissues, membranes, down from muscular to bone level.
 The therapy happens in clothes, and I apply light touch on different body parts.

-The main goal of a treatment is to harmonize and optimize those natural hydraulic forces and movements which are to be found in the body.
+The main goal of treatment is to harmonize and optimize those natural hydraulic forces and movements which are to be found in the body.
 As I therapist I “listen” to these circulations and systems with my hands, on the body parts where my hands are.